Feature Focus

 1. Ask customers for reviews

 Customers love to feel involved, so ask them for feedback or reviews as a means of collecting their emails.
-Add your signup form to a reviews page on your website, and encourage people to share their emails so you can get back to them about feedback.
+Add your email sign up form to a reviews page on your website, and encourage people to share their emails so you can get back to them about feedback.

 2. Add CTAs to guest blogs

 Guest blogging on various websites expands your reader base considerably.
-Take advantage of this by embedding CTAs to your signup forms in your guest posts.
+Take advantage of this by embedding CTAs to your email sign up forms in your guest posts.

 Offer customers free bonus content or other exciting offers if they sign up to your newsletter.